Overview

 Buyback & Burn "Buy and Distribute" program $50M annual budget ✓ Organic

-Protocol Revenue Treasury allocation to stakers ~$120M annual revenue ✓ Organic
+Protocol Revenue Treasury allocation to stakers ~$101M protocol revenue (ann.) ✓ Organic

 Slashing Insurance Safety Module backstops protocol 30% max slash risk ◐ Risk/Reward